thetristan/dotfiles/README.md

 ### Overview

-This is what I use to get set up on a new environment running zsh and mvim.
+This is what I use to get set up on a new environment configured for zsh, tmux, and vim.

 ### Installing